Posted by Ryan Howard on Thu, May 31, 2018

 The reason "it depends" is the correct answer is because every company shouldn't expect to be paying the same as any other company.

 Think of it this way: if you were screening a candidate to be a school bus driver, you will need a completely different set of background checks than someone who is screening for a hamburger cook at a restaurant.
 Sure, both should have identity checks and a criminal background check, however the school bus driver may also be screened against the National Sex Offender registry.
 The hamburger cook may not be screened for credit history but if they move up the ladder to management, they may need an entirely new set of background checks.
+For more on pricing and the cost of a background check, see below.

 How do I save money on background checks?